Staraat/diabetes-streamlit-app-/README.md

 This Streamlit application allows users to:

-🩺 Predict their diabetes risk (Healthy / Pre-diabetic / Diabetic) using an XGBoost model trained on real health survey data.
+🩺 Predict their diabetes risk (Healthy / Diabetic) using an XGBoost model trained on real health survey data.

 📊 View an interactive SHAP explanation showing the main health factors influencing their result.